 Solar Energy Materials and Systems lab services:

-- Synthesis of photovoltaic materials
+- Synthesis of photovoltaic materials through thermal routes in a reactive atmosphere

-- Industrial process monitoring workshop
+- Optomechanical and industrial process monitoring workshop

 Functional Nanomaterials lab Services:

-- Photo-, electro- catalytic properties analysis
+- Analysis of the photo-, electro- and catalytic properties

 - Thermoelectric characterization